petersonR/fastTS/cran-comments.md

-## fastTS 1.0.2 release summary
+## fastTS 1.0.3 release summary

 This is a minor update that
-fixes issues in the CRAN CMD
-CHECK.
+fixes an issue found by a user.

 ## R CMD check results